maumauriciog/primeiro_sidebar_Ver1.0/README.md

 # 🤝 Meu Primeiro Sidebar
-Este projeto
+Este [e o meu primeiro projeto com sidebar.
 <b>
 # 📸 Screenshots
 <!-- You can add more screenshots here if you like -->
 <img src="assets/fig" width="250">&emsp;

-# 📲 Como Acessar o Aplicativo
-Para utilizar o aplicativo, click no link já publicado gratuitamente:

 # 💻 Tecnologias
 * HTML
 * CSS

 # 📖 TO DO
-- Melhorar estilização do site.
+- Melhorar estilização do projeto.

 ## 🧔 Author
 Maurício G (follow me on [Twitter](https://twitter.com/maumauriciog)).